Wouldn’t it be great to know how our property markets are going to perform this year?

 One of the X factors in 2015 was APRA’s regulations restricting lending to property investors, causing many to have to review their borrowing capacity in a way they had not forseen.

-Further X factors last year were 2 interest rate drops in the first half of the year when 12 months beforehand economists were predicting rates to rise.
+Further X factors in 2105 were 2 interest rate drops in the first half of the year when 12 months beforehand economists were predicting rates to rise.

 Trying to predict the X-factor is futile: if it’s been predicted, it’s not the X-factor; but let’s have a look at a list of major past X-Factors from Dr Stammer, who now writes for The Australian.